christopheradams/christopheradams.io/_posts/2016-11-28-new-router-features-in-plug-1-3.md

 get "/hello", HelloPlug, [an_option: :a_value]
 ```

-This means that in Phoenix you are not limited to defining your resources using
-the built-in Controller pattern.
-Plug's Router has been deprived of this feature, until now.
-Starting in v1.3.0,
+Plug's Router has been deprived of a feature like this, until now.
-you can dispatch requests directly to a Plug module:
+Starting in v1.3.0, you can dispatch requests directly to a Plug module:

 ```elixir
 get "/hello", to: HelloPlug, init_opts: [an_option: :a_value]